JackCooper666/learning-note/ROS/SLAM/FastLivo2 Code analysis.md

 	->voxelmap_manager->pv_list_: downsampled points cloud
 	-> voxelmap_manager->ptpl_list_: a list of **point-to-plane residuals** (and associated geometric information) that are **built from** the downsampled point cloud (`pv_list_`).

-### the lio point cloud reslu in world frame based on the lio state estimation:
+### the lio point cloud result in world frame based on the lio state estimation:
 `the *pul_w_wait_pub` is the point cloud result and will be pushed into the vio system

 ```cpp